 When I visited part of the gallery was closed for refurbishment but there was still a lot to see, such as Edward Burne-Jones‘ Perseus series and David Baker‘s photographic exhibition on Southampton Common.

-The gallery’s main exhibition was ‘Roger Mayne and St Ives’.
-It brought Roger Mayne’s photographs into dialogue with various paintings and portraits of the St Ives School in order to trace that art group’s sustained influence on the photographer’s work.
+The gallery’s main exhibition was ‘Roger Mayne and St Ives’, bringing Roger Mayne’s photographs into dialogue with various paintings and portraits of the St Ives School in order to trace that art group’s sustained influence on the photographer’s work.

-I told Caroline about what I was doing and she gave to the montage a purple eraser and told me to go wind up Laura at Tudor House by ask[ing] to see the garden after 4:30pm!
+I then told Caroline about what I was doing and she gave to the montage a purple eraser and told me to go wind up Laura at Tudor House by ask[ing] to see the garden after 4:30pm!